 Balance accuracy and practicability.
 Remember the story of the Netflix Prize, a $1-million challenge to improve the recommendation algorithm of the entertainment powerhouse launched in 2007.
 It took two years for a team from AT&T Labs to cross the 10 per cent improvement threshold; in 2012, Netflix announced it wouldn’t use the winning algorithm partly because of the engineering effort involved.
 The perfect model isn’t necessarily the best model.

-RESOLUTION #5: GET ON BOARD WITH AI ETHICS
+TIP #5: GET ON BOARD WITH AI ETHICS

 Perhaps it shouldn’t be surprising given the Canadian propensity to move carefully with new technologies.
 According to a recent study, Canadian companies are trailing much of the world in the adoption of artificial intelligence technology.
 But we’re among the world’s leaders in ethical oversight of AI programs, with 73 per cent of companies creating ethics committees to monitor them, more than any of the 10 countries studied by Forbes Insights.